The Best Digital Piano in the market – Update 2018

 - When you switch off the piano, you lose the settings of controls and metronome.
 Reconfiguring controls is a bit of time waste.

 - The reverb quality slows down as you reach the middle C section though experimenting.

 - The keys on this might feel lighter to those who mostly practice on acoustic pianos.
 But this mostly the case with all digital pianos.

 6. Casio SA76 Digital piano

 The Casio SA76 is one of the most affordable keyboards out there.
 It is the single most portable digital piano we’ve had our hands on.
-The 44 key limit may be a deal-breaker for some, but if you’re looking for portability without sacrificing features and characteristics, the SA76 might be perfect for you.
-For such a small keyboard, this Casio comes with a variety of pre-set tunes, voices and rhythms for you to play and practice.
+The 44 key limits may be a deal-breaker for some, but if you’re looking for portability without sacrificing features and characteristics, the SA76 might be perfect for you.
+For such a small keyboard, this Casio comes with a variety of pre-set tunes, voices, and rhythms for you to play and practice.

 It is definitely not the best option if you’re looking for a primary keyboard to use are a veteran pianist or plan on taking formal piano lessons.
 On the other hand, it’s a fantastic option if you’re a hobby player, or need an ultra-portable setup to whisk around with you as needed.

 - Great beginner friendly keyboard that kids should find fun and entertain for hours or maybe even months.

 - 44-keys does reduce the footprint significantly and puts this in the portable bracket.